julienlebren/flutter_ISBNdb/README.md

 This package was originally created for my personnal needs but feel free to use it, it covers all the features of the ISBNdb API and I will maintain it.

+I am not related to ISBNdb in any way, I am just a developer who needed to use this API and created this library to do so.

 If you have questions, feel free to ask on [Twitter](https://twitter.com/hikeland).

 ## [LICENSE: MIT](LICENSE.md)